-- Size of the playing field may increase with the number of players. - Instead of the massive and specifically colored goals more natural goal shapes may be introduced. - Landmark poles and special marks on the playing field will be removed.
+- Size of the playing field may increase with the number of players.
+The size of the AdultSize field will be increased in 2012 to the size of the TeenSize field. - Instead of the massive and specifically colored goals more natural goal shapes may be introduced. - Landmark poles and special marks on the playing field will be removed.